Ahead of runoffs, civic groups in Georgia mount ambitious campaign to mobilize Black voters

-They are up against historical winds, as Georgia runoffs typically draw out a whiter pool of voters than regularly scheduled elections and have traditionally favored Republicans.
+They are up against historical winds, as runoffs here typically draw out a whiter pool of voters than regularly scheduled elections and have traditionally favored Republicans.
 Though most of the groups are officially nonpartisan, Black voters overwhelmingly support Democrats.

-But the groups — ranging from well-known outfits such as Black Voters Matter to more informal clubs — are nevertheless trying to match or even improve upon Black voter turnout in a set of contests that will determine which party controls the Senate.
-Their sprint comes after years of grass-roots organizing on voting in Black communities, and is buoyed by an infusion of cash from Democratic donors inside and outside of Georgia.
+But the groups — ranging from well-known outfits such as Black Voters Matter to more-informal clubs — are nevertheless trying to match or even improve upon Black voter turnout in a pair of contests that will determine which party controls the Senate.
+Their sprint comes after years of grass-roots organizing aimed at voting in Black communities and is buoyed by an infusion of cash from Democratic donors inside and outside Georgia.

 Nsé Ufot, the chief executive of the New Georgia Project, one of the leading statewide groups focused on voter registration and engagement, estimates that by Saturday, her canvassers will have knocked on a million doors and sent 3 million text messages.

 “There was so much hand-wringing in the immediate days after the November general election,” Ufot said.
-“People were saying, ‘Well, you know Republicans have a structural advantage.
+“People were saying: ‘Well, you know Republicans have a structural advantage.
 You know turnout is historically lower and only a fraction of what you see in the general.
 You know that turnout in runoff elections is whiter and older than the general election.’
 Georgians have smashed through all of that.”

 Democrats appear to be in a slightly better position than they were at this point before the November election, thanks to Black voters making up a larger portion of early runoff votes.
 But the early vote is just a snapshot, and the trends may not hold up after all votes are counted, especially in an unprecedented election with nationwide interest and investment.